Skip to content

 Application for loan of £388,333 at 75% LTV

 • One applicant had only been a partner in a law firm for nine months.
-However they were previously an employee with the same firm and earning a similar level, so we were able to include their income as part of our assessment.
+However they were previously an employee with the same firm and earning a similar level.
+We were able to get confirmation from the accountant of expected earnings and therefore we were happy to include their income as part of our assessment.

 Application for loan of £322,500 at 83% LTV